JAIDE/courier/README.md

 What is this?
 -------------

-This library lets you send multi-lingual and Freemarker-templated e-mails using one of many pre-configured SMTP sender accounts.
+This framework lets you send multi-lingual and Freemarker-templated e-mails using any pre-configured SMTP sender account.

 With this framework you can:

 * Statically specify different sender accounts (name + e-mail address), via a JSON configuration file.
 * ... or overwrite them in your code at run-time, for each call, if needed.
 * Decide, at run-time, that e-mail X should be sent from a valid reply-to address while e-mail Y should be sent from a bouncing address.
-* Use all of Freemarkers templating toolsets to create your HTML or text-only e-mails.
+* Use all of Freemarkers templating tools to create your HTML or text-only e-mails.
-* You may (optionally) specify the e-mail headers, the subject line and the body - all decorated with Freemarker code, if needed.
+* You may (optionally) specify the e-mail headers, the subject line (obligatory) and the body (obligatory) - all decorated with Freemarker code, if needed.
-* Send HTML and a fallback Text-only version of an e-mail.
+* Send HTML and a fallback Text-only version of an e-mail, or just one of them.
 * Add attachments.

-All templates may reside in different folders, following a clean and pre-defined filename structure:
+All templates may reside in different folders, following this recommended directory and pre-defined filename structure:

     my-email-templates/ (or whatever you want to call this folder) en/ (additional directory level, to separate multi-lingual templates from each other)